Inflectra/spira-documentation/README.md

 ## The broad workflow:
 - write and edit in markdown
 - make sure new pages are accessible using the main navigation (in the mkdocs.yml)
+- check that there are no broken images or links
 - save, commit, and push your changes to Github - this gets the source code of our documentation in place
 - deploy from a local machine using a simple command from the command line to build, commit, push, and deploy the rendered files to Github
 - Github hosts these deployed files as a static site